jyou044/jyou044/README.md

 ### 👋 Welcome to my github profile!
 # Introduction
 I'm Jason, a third year software engineering student at the University of Ottawa.
-You can find my various projects below:
+You can find some of my projects below!
 # Some of my projects
 ![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=jyou044&repo=personalwebsite)
 ![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=jyou044&repo=discordbot)